Degrees Offered

 Undergraduate Degrees Offered

-- Bachelor of Science in Electrical Engineering
+- BS in Electrical Engineering

-Electrical Engineering
+Electrical Engineering Testimonials

-Computer Engineering
+- BS in Computer Engineering

-Biomedical Engineering
+Biomedical Engineering Testimonials

 ABET Accreditation

 The electrical engineering and computer engineering bachelor of science degree programs are accredited by the Engineering Accreditation Commission (EAC) of ABET (abet.org).
 Click here to view the program objectives and student outcomes for the electrical engineering and computer engineering programs.
+The biomedical engineering degree went through a successful ABET accreditation visit in Fall 2024.
+The official announcement will be released in Summer 2025.

 Double Major